 Create Azure credentials for use in GitHub Actions

-On of the things you can do with GitHub Actions is connect with your Azure subscription.
-You can interact with your Azure resources, deploy Azure resources and a lot more.
+One of the things you can do with GitHub Actions is to connect with your Azure subscription.
+You can interact with your Azure resources, deploy Azure resources, and more.

-In order to be able to use GitHub Actions with your Azure subscription you need to create that service connection.
-To do that you need to create an Azure Service Principal and store the credentials inside a GitHub Actions secret.
+In order to be able to use GitHub Actions with your Azure subscription, you need to create that service connection.
+To do that, you must create an Azure Service Principal and store the credentials inside a GitHub Actions secret.

 Create the Service Principal

-The first step to creating that connection between GitHub Actions and Azure is by creating a Service Principal.
-You can do that a few ways:
+Creating a Service Principal is the first step to creating that connection between GitHub Actions and Azure.
+You can do that in a few ways:

 The quickest way and easiest way I've found to create this Service Principal is to use Azure CloudShell and issue the command: